Katie10sfeldt/githubTest/javascript.md

   - The only number that will return false is `0`.
 - If I input a string `Boolean("hello")` will return true, since the string contains something.
   - If the string is empty `Boolean("")` it will return false, since there is nothing in the string.

+## Day 12 - If Statements

+We use if statements to check if certain conditions are met.
+For example in a photo gallery "if you click on an image, then the image will be expanded" or "if you click the 'x' on the image, then the image will close".

+This particular lesson is written in VS Code, and viewed in developer tools.

+To write a portion of JavaScript:

+var youLikeMeat = true;       //setting value to a variable

+if (youLikeMeat){
+      document.write("Here is the meaty menu...");
+}

+- What the above means is that youLikeMeat is true.
+If youlike meat is true, then the program will print "Here is the meaty menu..." but if it is false, it will not print.

+This can be done with math functions, for example:

+var myNum = 10;

+if (myNum < 10){
+  document.write("myNum is less than 10");
+}

+- Something like the above would not print out, since it is false.

+We do also have else statements.

+var myNum = 10;

+if(myNum == 10)
+{
+  document.write("myNum is equal to 10");
+}
+else
+{
+  document.write("myNum is not equal to 10");
+}

+- In this particular instance, the document will print "myNum is equal to 10" but if we change the value of myNum, it will change the output, due to the else statement.

+Else statements can be written with words, like the above "youLikeMeat".